 Tonight the second group prepared a pasta carbonara for both groups.
 What the pasta lacked in taste, it made up for in quantity, as everyone ravenously helped themselves to seconds and thirds after a snowy summit attempt.

-After a check-in at breakfast that includes the addition of student who has recovered from an injury and the tough decision to leave behind an ill one, a 20-minute walk down the hill, a stop at a local grocer for our Italian cooking trio to pick up supplies, and a 40-minute bus ride to Rinnan, Austria, we are finally free.
+After a check-in at breakfast that includes the addition of a student who has recovered from an injury and the tough decision to leave behind an ill one, a 20-minute walk down the hill, a stop at a local grocer for our Italian cooking trio to pick up supplies, and a 40-minute bus ride to Rinnan, Austria, we are finally free.

 We begin our trek around noon, and within a half hour we cross paths with the team returning from Reuttener Hutte and take control of their snowshoes, radio transceivers, avalanche probes, and shovels.
 While our spirits are buoyed by meeting a group of upbeat peers, with the packs suddenly more heavy, we begin to gain a sense of the challenge ahead.